-SOME NOTES ABOUT THIS SPECIFIC GLUTEN-FREE SOURDOUGH BREAD RECIPE
+SOME NOTES ABOUT THIS GLUTEN-FREE SOURDOUGH BREAD RECIPE

 - Currently, I have no substitution suggestions for the flours.
-I have tried to make them as easy to find as possible, given the current climate.
+I have tried to make them as easy to find as possible.
 If you can’t find them in stores, you should be able to buy them online.
 As I bake with more varieties, I will update this post.
 Only so much bread I can bake, so thanks for the understanding there.

-- Different flours have different absorbencies, so if you’re going rogue, you’ll have to be nimble with the water you add.
+- Different flours have different absorbencies, so if you’re going rogue, you’ll have to consider how much water you add.

 - You can make your own quinoa flour using quinoa from the supermarket.
 Simply blend it in a high powered blender.

 - The recipe makes one small-ish loaf of dense, European style bread.
 This is serious ol’ bread – not some white lofty number.
 It’s dense and moist and DAMN DELICIOUS.